New Home, New Cow - Managing the Introduction - Novice Owner

 Cues in Action!
 Verbal Marker, Clicker, Environmental Cues, Targeting, Redirecting, Click for Calm: https://www.bensonmaremmas.com/post/cues-in-action-verbal-marker-clicker-environmental-cues-targeting-redirecting-click-for-calm

 When I talked with Amber after I watched the video (still crying) and told her how amazingly well I thought she had handled things, she was pleased and relieved, but she wasn't clear about all the things she did well.
-She even told me that at one point she felt she had been a "hot mess."
+She even told me that at one point, she felt she had been a "hot mess."
 I sure never saw that.
-So, I am going to point out in detail what I saw in this video, as I did in Kathy's goat video, because I want it to be very clear in Amber's mind what success looks like.
-And as she reads my descriptions I hope she sits back and grins because she is a star!
+So, I am going to point out in detail what I saw in this video because I want it to be very clear in Amber's mind what success looks like.
+And as she reads my descriptions, I hope she sits back and grins because she is a star!

 So, here goes:

 As Amber brings in the cow, check out what a beast she is!
-Amber is looking for calm behavior, has trained the cow for calm behavior, and on this oh so important day she has a cow with attitude on her hands.
+Amber is looking for calm behavior and has trained the cow for calm behavior, and on this oh-so-important day, she has a cow with attitude on her hands.
 Did you see Amber shake her head at how inconvenient this is and how far from the beginning she was hoping for this is?
 Poor Amber!